jaedsonpys/pyconfparser/README.md

 ## Instalation

 Use the **PyPacking** package manager to install this package.
-Download the package file in [dist/ directory](https://github.com/jaedsonpys/pyconfparser/tree/master/dist), and run the following command to install the package:
+Download the last package version file in [dist/ directory](https://github.com/jaedsonpys/pyconfparser/tree/master/dist), and run the following command to install the package:

 ```
-pypacking install PyConfParser.zip
+pypacking install pyconfparser-version.zip
 ```

 Ready!
 Your package has been **installed successfully**